cknotz/bst_files/README.md

 All files were created using the <makebst> routine.

 IMPORTANT: The files approximate the journal styles as closely as possible, but some tweaking may still be required!

+These files are provided free of charge.
+I do not accept any liability for damages incurred while using any of these files.